|IT Based Tactics||✓|

-To combat prostitution and sex trafficking in the area, local law enforcement agencies have targeted consumer-level demand for commercial sex, which provides the revenue stream driving all commercial sex and trafficking.
-To identify and apprehend local sex buyers driving the prostitution and sex trafficking markets, the Spotsylvania County Sheriff’s Office has conducted street-level reverse stings, and several web-based reverse stings focusing on men seeking sex with children.
+To combat prostitution and sex trafficking in the area, local law enforcement agencies have targeted consumer-level demand, which provides the revenue stream driving all prostitution and sex trafficking.
+To identify and apprehend local sex buyers driving the prostitution and sex trafficking markets, the Spotsylvania County Sheriff’s Office has conducted street-level reverse stings, and several web-based reverse stings focusing on men seeking to sexually abuse children.
 For example, in 2015, four men were arrested and faced felony charges stemming from an undercover operation in which a Spotsylvania County sheriff’s detective posed as a 13-year-old girl online.
 The department’s Internet Crimes Against Children Unit began an investigation aimed at those in search of child victims.
 The men were accused of using online chat rooms to arrange sexual liaisons with an undercover Spotsylvania detective posing as a young girl.
 The identities of the arrested men were included in press releases.

 - Spotsylvania Sheriff’s Office

 - Child Exploitation Unit (CEU)